SagnikMukherjee06/Iceberg-detection-using-CNN/README.md

-# Iceberg-detection-using-CNN
+# Object-from-SAT-imagery-detection-using-CNN
-Detection of Iceberg using CNN
+Detection of Objects from SAT imagery using CNN